Contract Lifecycle Management and Microsoft Excel

 Finally, some cleanup, which you’ve seen in previous posts:

-- Edit the web part properties and set the Appearance – Height to 600 pixels to give enough vertical room to show the entire report without scrolling.
+- Edit the web part properties and set the Appearance – Height to 600 pixels to give enough vertical space and no scrolling.

 - Add a quick link to this page